llatinov/hybrid-rag-query-system/README.md

 - Northwind database is processed on application initialization
 - SQL schema is created and OpenAI API is called to describe the SQL schema
 - The resulting metadata and save this to a JSON file conforming to predefined with JSON schema
-- Tables metadata is extracted out of the full metadata in order to reduce the context window
+- TODO - Tables metadata is extracted out of the full metadata in order to reduce the context window
 - TODO - split the tables data into smaller files and make tables metadata to refer to those files, this is for further optimization of the context

 ## Implementation steps